clemak27/clemak27.github.io/content/linux_setup/index.md

 This was mostly due to my stubbornness to migrate my dotfiles from Nix to something else.
 Running my whole setup inside a toolbox worked for many things, but did have some issue with containerization.
-Also, over time, the setup of my linux machines and their actual state started to drift.
+Also, over time, the setup of my Linux machines and their actual state started to drift.
 I currently see no reason to switch from something else.